kristopherkyle/L2-Annotation-Project/dep_anno_overview.md

 - `The boss said_head to start_ccomp digging` ([from guidelines](https://universaldependencies.org/u/dep/ccomp.html); implied subject is possibly/likely `you` not `boss`, so it can't be `xcomp`)
 - `I say_head to him do n't bring_ccomp heavy things` (from Spoken corpus, implied subject is `you`, which is different from the subject of the head clause, `I`)

+### `csubj`
+`csubj` is used when the subject of a clause is itself a clause.
+The root of the subject clause (not the root of the sentence) is the `csubj` dependent.

+`csubj` is often the main verb of the subject clause.
+- `To teach_csubj pupils is not easy_head , of course .`

+`csubj` is often not a verb when there is a copular verb in the subject clause.
+- `It takes_head some time and practice to be able_csubj to focus on the one thought .`

 ### `discourse` or `parataxis`
 Utterances such as `you know` and `I mean` can be a bit confusing to tag.
 Although they might seem like like discourse markers, the guidelines for the `discourse` tag [explicitly indicate](https://universaldependencies.org/u/dep/discourse.html) that instances such as `you know` are not counted as discourse markers.
 Even in cases where these (and related utterances) appear to be functioning as discourse markers, they should be tagged as instances of `parataxis`.
 - `I mean_parataxis , at the time I was 28_head` (EWT search:  `[word = "mean" & (edge = "parataxis" | edge = "discourse")] > [word = "I"]`)
 - `you know_parataxis, nature hates_head a void` (EWT search: `[word = "know" & (edge = "parataxis" | edge = "discourse")] > [word = "you"]`)

+### `expl`
+`expl` is used for the existential “there”.
+- `There_expl¹ are_head¹ a lot of folk stories in the world and there_expl² are_head² a lot of folk stories in Estonia ,`

+“it” is marked as `expl` when it is used in extraposition constructions.
+- `It_expl was not perfect evening_head for me and my child at all !`
+- `As far as I ‘m concerned, I firmly believe that , it_expl ‘s worth_head to pointing out the following :

+### `flat:foreign`
+`flat:foreign` is only used when there is a sequence of foreign words.
+The first foreign word is the head of the flat:foreign dependents.
+- `I should have asked then but i did n’t the only line i remember is de_head lunde_flat:foreign bar_flat:foreign .. or something like that .. does anybody know which song i am talking about ?`

 ### `nmod`
 “An nmod relation is used for nominal dependents of another noun or noun phrase”. `nmod` relationships are typically realized via prepositional phrases, wherein a prepositional phrase is modifying a noun phrase.